damonallison/dotnet/README.md

 #### .NET Core

+* Multi-platform.
 * Containerization.
 The .NET Core runtime can be deployed side by side with your application.
 * Smaller, web focused BCL.
 Ditches native development (smart).
+* Modular.
+Only download / distribute the packages you use.
 * OSS, multi-platform, command line based.